azr/azr/README.md

 * I really like Go, and come from a C/C++ background/school.
 I taught myself Go over a weekend back in December 2014 and got my first go job after contributing to a few open source projects.
 I have been working with Go ever since.
 I wouldn't mind learning new languages at all though.
 * I have many values, but for work I try to put first integrity, kindness, communications and beautiful work; and if on top of that we can sprinkle some fun, I'm going to strive.
 * I'm really close to what you could describe as ADHD and also quite sensitive.
-* Outside of work I love travel, dancing, and spending time with my family.
+* Outside of work I love traveling, dancing, and spending time with my family.